November Events in Provence

 Hello Summer It’s Music Time in Uzes!

-By Deborah Bine What better way to welcome in summer in Uzes than with music all around town?
+What better way to welcome in summer in Uzes than with music all around town?
 June 21st was the Fête de la musique à Uzès with music ranging from flamenco guitar to folk music, to rock.
-Stages were set up on street corner and plazas throughout the …
+Stages were set up on street corner and plazas throughout the historic area with …

-By Deborah Bine What better way to welcome in summer in Uzes than with music all around town?
+What better way to welcome in summer in Uzes than with music all around town?
 June 21st was the Fête de la musique à Uzès with music ranging from flamenco guitar to folk music, to rock.
-Stages were set up on street corner and plazas throughout the …
+Stages were set up on street corner and plazas throughout the historic area with …

 Orange Festival on the French Riviera